 How much does the GeniePoint network cost?

 To discover how much it will cost to charge an EV from a GeniePoint charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.

 How to use the GeniePoint network

-Access to GeniePoint units is made via either RFID card or app.
-All units can be accessed via the app which is free, with a one off cost for the RFID card.
-Bank account details are registered to either set-up to charge fees too.
+Access to GeniePoint units is made via Zap-Pay, as well as via RFID card or app (web and mobile).
+All units can also be accessed via the GeniePoint app, which is free and available to download.

 Finding GeniePoint on Zap-Map

 All GeniePoint charge points can be found on Zap-Map by using the network filter.
 This can be used on the desktop and mobile apps, and displays only those points available to use by GeniePoint customers.

 Charging types and speeds can be filtered too, showing only those points that are compatible with users’ cars.